 Monoterpenes, which are quite volatile, are often lost in a dried plant.
 They evaporate quickly.
 However, a high-quality essential oil contains high levels of monoterpenes, provided you keep the cap sealed.
 The loss of monoterpenes through drying increases the concentration of sesquiterpenes like caryophyllene.

 Some of the monoterepenes found in cannabis include limonene, myrcene, and pinene.
 Again, these would be found in a plant oil, but not in the dried plant material.

-Alpha-pinene supports memory formation, normal inflammation levels and can act as a bronchodilator* and is also found in coniferous oils, cypress, frankincense, juniper, and helichrysum.
+Alpha-pinene supports memory formation, normal inflammation levels, can act as a bronchodilator,* and is also found in coniferous oils, cypress, frankincense, juniper, and helichrysum.

 d-Limonene: d-Limonene is concentrated in the rinds of citrus fruits.
 Some research shows it has a calming effect on the mind, affecting serotonin and dopamine production.* It supports the immune system, supports normal inflammatory levels, and gut health.*

 Myrcene: Myrcene supports normal inflammatory levels, is calming to the mind and relaxes muscles, and can relieve pain.*

 Outside of cannabis, myrcene can also be found in mangoes, hops, lemongrass, and thyme.
 If you’re in one of the states that allow recreational use of marijuana, and you’re not on a ketogenic diet, you might like to know that eating a mango 45 minutes before using marijuana enhances its effects.